microsoft/BotFramework-WebChat/samples/19.b.single-sign-on-for-intranet-apps/README.md

 This sample includes multiple parts:

--  A basic web page
+-  A basic web page that:
-   -  Check your access token, redirect to OAuth provider if it is not present or valid
+   -  Checks your access token or redirects to OAuth provider if it is not present or valid
-   -  Integrated with Web Chat and piggyback your OAuth access token on every user-initiated activity thru `channelData.oauthAccessToken`
+   -  Is integrated with Web Chat and piggybacks your OAuth access token on every user-initiated activity thru `channelData.oauthAccessToken`
 -  Bot
    -  On every message, it will extract the OAuth access token and obtain user's full name from Microsoft Graph

 ## Assumptions

 -  Developer has an existing Intranet web app that uses OAuth to access protected resources
-   -  We assume the OAuth access token lives in the browser's memory and is accessible thru JavaScript
+   -  We assume the OAuth access token lives in the browser's memory and is accessible through JavaScript
-      -  Access token can live in browser memory but must be secured during transmit thru the use of TLS
+      -  Access token can live in browser memory but must be secured during transmit through the use of TLS
       -  More about security considerations can be found at [IETF RFC 6749 Section 10.3](https://tools.ietf.org/html/rfc6749#section-10.3)

 ## Goals

 -  Website and bot conversation supports authenticated access only
-   -  If the end-user is not authenticated or does not carry a valid authenticated, they will be redirected to OAuth provider
+   -  If the end-user is not authenticated or does not carry a valid authenticated token, they will be redirected to OAuth provider
 -  Bot will receive OAuth access token from the website

 ## Content of the `.env` files

-The `.env` file hold the environment variable critical to run the service.
+The `.env` files hold the environment variables critical to run the service.
 These are usually security-sensitive information and must not be committed to version control.
-Although we recommend to keep them in Azure Vault, for simplicity of this sample, we would keep them in `.env` files.
+Although we recommend keeping these keys in Azure Vault, for simplicity of this sample, we would keep them in `.env` files.

 To ease the setup of this sample, here is the template of `.env` files.